 PASTA CON SARDE – the baked version, Palermo, Sicily

-Muslim Arabs took control of North Africa from the Byzantines and Berbers and began their second conquest of Sicily in 827 from Mazara, the closest point to the African coast and by 902 they well and truly conquered Sicily.
-The Muslims, were known as Moors by the Christians and by the time of the Crusades, Muslims were also referred to as Saracens.
+Muslim Arabs took control of North Africa from the Byzantines and Berbers and began their second conquest of Sicily in 827 from Mazara, the closest point to the African coast.
+By 902 they had fully conquered Sicily.
+The Muslims were known as Moors by the Christians and by the time of the Crusades, they were also referred to as Saracens.

 Wild fennel